 - The Related Companies.
 The modification of mortgage loans secured by properties in New York and Michigan.

 Gaming and Lodging

-- Intercontinental Hotels Group, in connection with the Crowne Plaza Hotel in Times Square, New York.
+- Intercontinental Hotels Group.
+The Crowne Plaza Hotel in Times Square, New York.

-- Morgans Hotel Group, in connection with management agreements at various properties in New York, Massachusetts and Florida.
+- Morgans Hotel Group.
+Management agreements at properties in New York, Massachusetts and Florida.

-- DLJ Real Estate Capital Partners, in connection with the development of a boutique hotel in New York City.
+- DLJ Real Estate Capital Partners.
+The development of a boutique hotel in Lower Manhattan, New York.

-- Microsoft Corporation, in connection with its New York City headquarters lease and a lease in Midtown South.
+- Microsoft Corporation.
+New York City headquarters lease and a lease in Midtown South, New York.

-- Société Générale, in connection with its New York City headquarters lease.
+- Société Générale.
+New York City headquarters lease.